Optimalgitit/Minecraft-Server-Setter-Upper/README.md

-# NOTE: This branch has been archived and all work for it has stopped.
+# NOTE: This branch has been archived/deprecated and all work for it has stopped.
 Please see the revival branch, which is a revival of the project.
 This branch will only be kept for historical purposes.

 # Minecraft Server Automatic Setup
 You can now easily create your own Minecraft server for you and your friends to play on!